 Prospective students should contact their state’s Department of Education or Board of Nursing to verify access to practicum sites while enrolled in an out-of-state online program [some states may reserve clinical sites for in-state residential students].
 Most M.S.N. courses are offered in an eight-week format year-round.

 Currently, the Liberty M.S.N. program is not approved for students to participate in practicum requirements in the state of Oregon.
 Consequently, students should seek programs of study approved by their state.

 Students residing in Maryland are currently unable to complete their practicum in the state of Maryland.
 However, it is possible for Maryland students to complete their practicum in neighboring states, such as Virginia or Delaware.
-Please contact the Nursing Department for more information.
+Please contact the School of Nursing for more information.

 The M.S.N. has a required practicum which must be completed in the United States.
 Students must hold an unencumbered RN license without sanctions actual or pending within the U.S.